eisascience/HISTA/inst/app/UserManual.md

 A table of the SDA components and our observations summarized pertaining to each.
 To curate this table, iterative rounds of analysis were performed on each component and this table represents a summarized form of our SDA findings.

+### Fingerprinting (heatmap):

+Two heatmaps, identifying signature/barcode pattern, annotating quantitatively each component, one for positive cell scores, and one for negative cell scores.
+Chi-squared analysis of the number of cells (positive or negative) per component identifies enrichment of these cells per component and when contrasted by pathology (NT, INF1, INF2, KS, JUV), we add an extra dimension to the enrichment analysis.
+The pair-wise hierarchical clustering, then identifies similar patterns of enrichment for positively or negatively scored cells, split by pathology.
+Briefly, the columns represent the SDA components and the rows are the experimental conditions.
+By defining thresholds on the cell score matrix, the number of cells that are scored positively or negatively are enumerated and passed through a Chi-Squared test; visualized are the transformed residuals which highlight enrichment or depletion.
+By performing pairwise hierarchical clustering, the components and the samples that are most similar, cluster together.
+Interestingly, one of the results of this analysis supports our other findings that INF2, the patient with secondary azoospermia, is in fact more similar to the adult controls than INF1, the idiopathic azoospermia patient.

 ### Gene Expression per pathology (boxplot):

 Gene expression boxplots of a searched gene, across pathology (CNT, INF1, INF2, KS, JUV) with Wilcox testing, with the ability to subset by cell type.
 Specifically, to test if the expression of a single gene is distributed similarly (computing p-value via Wilcox-rank-sum test) between the available experimental conditions in HISTA (CNT, KS, JUV, etc.); additionally, through the available radio buttons, it is possible to focus the hypothesis testing by cell type.
 For example, we can search XIST across all cell types and find it is significantly enriched in Klinefelter Syndrome (KS), (p<2.22e-16 compared to controls).
 Next, by selecting Sertoli cells (SC), we find that this significant enrichment is lost; as previously reported 1.